-- ★ Wheat following wheat, oats, barley, or ryegrass-flail chop stubble after harvest, disc to mix some soil with straw, plow just before planting.
-Moisture from fall rains drains into the subsoil on unplowed fields and reduces the risk of late plowing and planting. - ★ Plow 9 to 10 inches deep at top speed for your plow to achieve maximum cover of infected crown roots from last year's wheat or barley crop.
-Infected stubble left in the seedbed increases take-all. - Planting on ridges plus surface leveling to reduce water accumulation around the crown of plants will reduce adverse effects of water.
+★ Wheat following wheat, oats, barley, or ryegrass-flail chop stubble after harvest, disc to mix some soil with straw, plow just before planting.
+Moisture from fall rains drains into the subsoil on unplowed fields and reduces the risk of late plowing and planting.

+\star Plow 9 to 10 inches deep at top speed for your plow to achieve maximum cover of infected crown roots from last year's wheat or barley crop.
+Infected stubble left in the seedbed increases take-all.

+★ Planting on ridges plus surface leveling to reduce water accumulation around the crown of plants will reduce adverse effects of water.
 Do not make ridges on hill soils.

-Fertilizer Recommendations
+Fall Fertilizer Recommendations

-N fertilizer before discing straw

-- ★ This is a change in suggested recommendations-where wheat follows wheat, barley, oats, or grass seed with 2 tons or more of straw per acre to plow down, adding N will increase stubble decomposition and make it easier to plow. - Apply about 30 lbs N per acre on the stubble immediately before discing.
+\star N fertilizer before discing straw.
+Where wheat follows wheat, barley, oats, or grass seed with 3 to 5 tons of straw per acre to plow down, adding N will increase stubble decomposition and reduce fall and winter N stress.

+• Apply 40 to 60 lbs NH4-N per acre on the stubble immediately before discing.
 A fertilizer solution that wets the stubble may be preferable.
-Eliminate this application if soil tests show 30 lbs nitrate-N in the plow layer.

-Fertilizing at planting

-- ★ Band fertilizer with the seed at planting.
-Seedbed soil moisture is generally adequate by October 15 to minimize salt damage when banding fertilizer with the seed.
-With normal Willamette Valley soil moisture and temperatures for October, band fertilizer with seed as follows: - 20 to 30 lbs ammonium (NH4-N) per acre - 40 to 50 lbs phosphate (P2O5) per acre - 35 to 40 lbs of chloride (Cl) per acre - 8 to 10 + lbs of sulfur (S) per acre-followed by 15 to 20 lbs S per acre about March 1. - 30 to 40 lbs of potash (K2O) per acre as potassium chloride where soil tests indicate K needed and to supply chloride.
+★ Fertilizing at planting.
+Band fertilizer with the seed.
+Seedbed soil moisture is generally adequate by Oct.
+15 to minimize salt damage when banding fertilizer with the seed.
+With normal Willamette Valley soil moisture and temperatures for October, band fertilizer with seed as follows:

+- 20 to 30 lbs ammonium (NH4-N) per acre

+- 40 to 50 lbs phosphate (P_2O_5) per acre

+- 35 to 40 lbs of chloride (Cl) per acre[†]

+- 8 to 10 + lbs of sulfur (S) per acre - 30 to 40 lbs of potash (K2O) per acre as potassium chloride where soil tests indicate K needed and to supply chloride.

-Specific materials to apply:
+Specific materials to apply at planting: